 These are the commands that this specification defines:

-- READY - implements the NULL security handshake, see "The NULL Security Mechanism" below.
+- READY and ERROR - implements the NULL security handshake, see "The NULL Security Mechanism" below.

 - PING and PONG - heartbeat requests and replies, see "Connection Heartbeating" below.

 - SUBSCRIBE and CANCEL - subscription management, see "The Publish-Subscribe Pattern", below.

 ZMTP supports extensible security mechanisms and these may define their own commands.
 Security mechanisms MAY use any command names they need to.